-ARTICLE XII - JURY DUTY
+ARTICLE XIV - JURY DUTY

 The Town shall pay to an employee called for jury duty, for a period of up to 4 weeks, the difference between his/her regular pay and juror's pay provided the employee presents an official statement of jury pay received.
+The Town shall pay an employee called for jury duty the difference between his/her regular compensation for the duration of the employee's service and any pay received from the court for juror's pay.
+Employees must provide records of the jury pay and mileage be to the Town so that this payment may be made promptly.

-ARTICLE XIII - ARMED FORCES AND NATIONAL GUARD ACTIVE AND CALL UP DUTY
+ARTICLE XV - ARMED FORCES AND NATIONAL GUARD DUTY

-The Town shall pay to any regular full time employee his/her regular pay during any annual activity requirement not to exceed two weeks' total per year.
+The Town shall pay to any full-time employee his/her regular pay during any annual activity requirement not to exceed two weeks total per year.
+A copy of the "orders" must be provided to the Human Resource Director demonstrating the employee is being called to Active Duty.

-ARTICLE XIV - RETIREMENT
+ARTICLE XVI - RETIREMENT